Jump to navigation

 Research and Evaluation Resources

 The Division of Youth Services budget is established annually through legislation.
 The Finance unit within the Division is responsible for developing and executing an internal budget for the Division’s various functions.
-This unit provides financial expertise to facilities, regional offices and central office functions.
+This unit provides financial expertise to youth centers, regional offices, and central office functions.
 Other responsibilities include analysis of legislation for fiscal impacts, determination of IV-E eligibility & billing, analysis of funding streams and recommendations for long term financial plans.
 This unit coordinates with the Department of Human Services Accounting and the Department Budget Services unit.

 Personnel within the Finance unit provide expertise and technical support to the rest of the Division for the creation, maintenance and monitoring of contracts.
 The Division contracts with vendors to provide residential and non residential services, treatment services, transition and parole services as well as a wide variety of other functions.
 The finance unit ensures adherence to State Fiscal and Procurement rules as well as internal procedures for the procurement of goods and services.